FI

 Lapland

-Lapland's cuisine reflects its Arctic environment, with a focus on reindeer, game, and wild berries.
-Traditional cooking methods include smoking, drying, and preserving.
+Lapland's cuisine reflects Arctic environment with focus on reindeer, game, and wild berries.
+Indigenous Sami traditions play big role.
+Traditional cooking methods include smoking, drying, preserving.
+Beyond poronkäristys, specialties include kuivalihakeitto (dried reindeer meat soup).
+Arctic berries and herbs thrive in midnight sun.
+Sustainable, waste-free approach of indigenous food systems.

 Cultural Significance:

-Reindeer herding and foraging play a central role in Lapland's culinary heritage, with dishes reflecting the region's unique natural resources.
+Reindeer herding and foraging play a central role in Lapland's culinary heritage, with dishes reflecting the region's unique natural resources and Sami traditions.

 Signature Dishes: